- 31 May 2018

 4. Under regulation 69 of PC(S)R 2015 a contracting authority must require a contractor to explain any tender which, in its view, could be regarded as abnormally low.
 In all instances any abnormally low bid must be rejected where it has been established that the tender is abnormally low because it does not comply with environmental, social or labour law.
 While this is not a requirement for procurements below the EU contract threshold values, this approach is considered best practice for those contracts within scope of the Procurement Reform (Scotland) Act 2014 i.e. contracts for goods and services with a value in excess of £50,000 and construction contracts with a value in excess of £2m.

 5. Under regulation 73 of PC(S) 2015 a contracting authority can terminate a contract in the event of failure by the contractor to comply with its legal obligations in the fields of environmental, social or employment law, or if any of the termination events of substantial modification of the contract, contract award despite the existence of exclusion grounds or a serious infringement of EU legal obligations occur.

 6. The Scottish Government's standard terms and conditions have been updated to provide for termination under these circumstances.
-The new contract clauses are included in Annex A, and the standard terms and conditions have been updated on the Scottish Government web pages to include the new clauses.
+The new contract clauses are included in Annex A (see below), and the standard terms and conditions have been updated to include the new clauses.

-7. Contracting authorities are asked note the measures relating to social, environmental and labour law as described in this policy note and to consider adopting equivalent provisions in relevant contracts to those provided in Annex A.
+7. Contracting authorities are asked to note the measures relating to social, environmental and labour law as described in this policy note and to consider adopting equivalent provisions in relevant contracts to those provided in Annex A below.

 8. Please bring this SPPN to the attention of all relevant staff within your field of responsibility to whom it may be of interest.

-9. Any enquiries in relation to this guidance should be addressed to Scottish Procurement: Scottishprocurement@gov.scot
+9. Any enquiries in relation to this guidance should be sent to: email@example.com

 The Scottish Government